-Coronado Historic Site offers visitors the opportunity to explore a first contact archaeological site, similar to Jamestown, Virginia (1607), or Plymouth, Massachusetts (1620), but decades older.
-Francisco Vasquez de Coronado’s encounter with the Tiwa people of Kuaua village occurred in 1540.
-Here, you can see 500-year-old Kuaua murals and join a docent-led tour of the Painted Kiva, providing a glimpse into the religious life of the Tiwa people, which is shrouded in secrecy even today.
-Museum and nature trails are also available.
-Kiva tours run on the top of the hour between 10am to 3pm.
+Coronado Historic Site offers visitors an opportunity to explore a first contact archaeological site, similar to Jamestown, Virginia (1607), or Plymouth, Massachusetts (1620), but decades older.
+In 1540, Francisco Vasquez de Coronado encountered the Tiwa people of Kuaua village.
+Here, you can see 500-year-old Kuaua murals and join a docent-led tour of the painted kiva, providing a glimpse into the religious life of the Tiwa people, which is shrouded in secrecy even today.
+A museum and nature trails are also available.
+Kiva tours are offered at the top of each hour between 10am and 3pm.

 Coronado Historic Site is located on the north side of highway 550 a little west of the Rio Grande (485 Kuaua Road in Bernalillo, New Mexico.
-It is open Wednesday – Monday (six days a week, closed Tuesdays) between 8:30 AM and 5 PM.
+It is open Wednesday – Monday (closed Tuesdays) between 8:30 AM and 5 PM.
 The site charges $5 per adult admission.
 A joint pass to both Coronado and Jemez Historic Sites is available for $7.
 The site is free to New Mexico residents the first Sunday of every month and New Mexico seniors (60+) every Wednesday.
 For more information: 505-867-5351 or firstname.lastname@example.org; http://nmhistoricsites.org/coronado.

 Camping facilities with shelters, tent sites, and RV hook-ups are located adjacent to the Historic Site.
 Restaurants, shopping, and other recreational activities are conveniently located nearby.
 The campgrounds are managed by the Town of Bernalillo and can be contacted by phone Monday- Friday 8a.m. to 5p.m.
 (505)-980-8256.
 Or you can CLICK HERE for more information.